Learning Plans - Editing a Word template

 Text you want to remain unaltered could be the school name, a section heading, or sentence of explanatory text that you need to appear on every pupil's plan.

 A Placeholder represents an instruction to Insight to insert information at specified locations on the plan.
 In the above example, placeholders include the pupil's name, creation and review dates, comment boxes, assessments, and targets.
+There are also some placeholders, such as pupil photo and school logo, that appear as images to allow you to move and resize them.

-If you're beginning with your own Word document there will, of course, be no Placeholders to begin with.
+If you're beginning with your own Word document, there will, of course, be no Placeholders to begin with.

 The Placeholders for assessments and targets both tell Insight to insert these as a table automatically.